Skip to main content

 Every link below is a focused answer to one QCAA subject-matter dot point.
 Each page identifies the dot point, gives the worked answer, sets out IA-style past or sample tasks with answer breakdowns, and cross-links to related dot points.

-Unit 3 Topic 1: Perspectives and texts (feeds IA1)
+Unit 3 Topic 1: Conversations about concepts in texts

-How Unit 3 maps to the IAs and the EA
+How Unit 3 and Unit 4 map to the IAs and the EA

 Essay structure: the meta-skill

-All four instruments share an underlying architecture even though the content differs.
+The four instruments share an underlying architecture even though the form differs.
 Our how to structure a QCE English essay guide is the meta-guide that distils the common principles: distinct purposeful paragraphs, sustained through-line, engagement with the criteria.

 Calculators and ATAR planning